 Supply and install all sampling stations at the locations as shown on the Contract Drawings.
-[Consultant to provide details for any required sampling stations and approved suppliers]

 Tracer Wire

 Tracer wire is to be installed for all pipe materials.

 Tracer wire is to be stranded copper (8 gauge), plastic coated, on all watermains.
 Tracer wire shall be secured to the pipe using suitable tape or ties.
 At valve chambers, tracer wire shall be clipped securely to the chamber walls with plastic clips and tapcons, and a lead from each direction shall extend to the underside of the frame and cover.
 Provide 600 mm free ends and brass tags on each lead.